-1. Door Mounted.
+2. Door Mounted.

-Provide a door mounted integral ballast that is removable and replaceable through the use of quick disconnect plugs.
+Provide a door mounted integral ballast that is removable and replaceable using quick disconnect plugs.
 Use a ballast that is prewired to the lamp socket and terminal board, requiring only connection of the power supply leads to the terminal board.

-2. Removable Power Pad.
+3. Removable Power Pad.